dandv/VictoriaMetrics/docs/keyConcepts/keyConcepts.md

 written prior to the time specified by the `-search.latencyOffset` command-line flag, which has a default offset of 30 seconds.
 This is true for both `query` and `query_range` and may give the impression that data is written to the VM with a 30-second delay.

-This flag prevents from non-consistent results due to the fact that only part of the values are scraped in the last scrape interval.
+This flag prevents inconsistent results if only part of the values were scraped during the last scrape interval.

 Here is an illustration of a potential problem when `-search.latencyOffset` is set to zero: